-Nevelson worked as a painter, printmaker, and ceramicist, but sculpture is her most important and enduring legacy.
-Initially she composed exclusively with discarded pieces of wood, but later in her career began to work with steel in order to place work outdoors.
-This piece is one of a series of structures based on gardens and natural environments.
+Louise Nevelson worked as a painter, printmaker, and ceramicist, yet sculpture is her most important and enduring legacy.
+Initially, the artist composed exclusively with discarded pieces of wood; later in her career she began creating with steel, to place work outdoors.
 Nevelson traditionally painted her sculptures in one color, usually black, to unify the composition.
-This sculpture is most effective when viewed from different angles as the screen appears to open and close when one walks around it.
+This is one of a series of structures based on gardens and natural environments.
+The sculpture is most effective when viewed from different angles, as the screen appears to open and close when one walks around it.

 Louise Nevelson.
 Atmosphere and Environment XI, 1969.
-Painted steel, 110.13 x 66 x 35.5 inches.
+Painted steel, 110 x 66 x 35.5 inches.
 Gift of Fred and Lena Meijer. © Estate of Louise Nevelson / Artists Rights Society (ARS), New York.